Skip to content

 1. Process directives, script, and input

-Here is the empty process template with the container and publishDir directives we'll be using to get you started.
-Add this to your main.nf after the QUANTIFICATION process.
+Here is the process template with the container and publishDir directives provided.
+Add this to your main.nf after the QUANTIFICATION process:

 main.nf